Keolis: United States

-Keolis Sverige was founded in 2003 when Keolis bought 70% Busslink and the rest in 2010.
-Keolis Sverige is second largest operator in Swedish bus market.
-Keolis Sverige operates 1000 SL bus in Stockholm and 1800 buses in rest of Sweden.
+Keolis bus operations in the United States include Foothill Transit, OC Bus, and CapMetro Bus.

 Corporate responsibility and strategy

 The firm is expanding into new markets (through public calls for tenders in France and worldwide) and launching innovative initiatives in mobility.

 Autonomous shuttles and automated metro systems

 The company's main innovations in public transport operations are driverless shuttles and automated metro systems: